Hong Kong exchange vows to press on with $39 bln LSE bid after rebuff | Devdiscourse

 "Whoever can come up with a system that either allows money to go into China or allow the Chinese money to come out is going to really, really transform global financial markets."

-Also Read: London Stock Exchange flatly rejects Hong Kong's $39 bln takeover offer
+Also Read: Hong Kong Exchanges proposes $39 bln London Stock Exchange takeover

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)